Bones (TV series): The Finder

 You want to find people you want to see every single week do one unique character.
 That's why when you have Hugh Laurie, who is essentially playing a very unlikable character, you love to see him.
 And that is a rare, rare quality to find.
 And the finder won't be an unlikable character, but because it is a unique character, it's difficult to find just the right person.

 Geoff Stults was cast as the lead character with Michael Clarke Duncan and Saffron Burrows cast as the other two lead characters.
 The three characters were introduced in episode 19 of the sixth season.

 The Finder was picked up for the 2011–12 season May 10, 2011, with an order of 13 episodes.
 The series was canceled May 9, 2012, and aired its final episode two days later.

+Bones: Skeleton Crew

+A spin-off series consisting of 26 two-minute episodes, called Bones: Skeleton Crew, was produced by Fox and launched through a partnership with Sprint Nextel in conjunction with MasterCard's sponsorship.
+It was released to Sprint TV subscribers in November 2006 and released on the official website of Bones on December 4, 2006.
+The episodes do not feature the show's main cast; its plot revolves around three Jeffersonian Institute lab technicians who use their skills to solve a mystery.
+In 2025, after several years of being considered fully lost, three of its episodes were found on the Internet Archive.
+The series is now partially lost.

 Reception

 Critical response

 Reviews for the pilot episode were mixed, and it holds a Metacritic score of 55 out of 100, based on 29 critical reviews.
 Subsequent episodes have received generally positive reviews.

 USA Today comments that, compared to other crime shows, the show "is built on a more traditional and solid foundation: the strength of its characters", and "what sets Tuesday's Bones premiere apart from the procedural pack are stars Emily Deschanel and David Boreanaz, as the season's most appealing new crime fighters."
 On the other hand, Media Life Magazine said that while Bones has "an amazingly clever notion, brilliant even", its "execution doesn't match the conception" and, based on its first episode, the show "fails to evolve into a gripping series.
 In fact, it quickly becomes so derivative of so much else on television—especially, strangely, X-Files—that one might even call it bone-headed."